petrakumi12/australia-iqp-vis/README.md

 <https://petrakumi12.github.io/australia-iqp-vis/>

-In this repo I took an original visualization and used skills learned in a data visualization class to improve upon it.

-This visualization was done by a project team at Worcester Polytechnic Institute.
-I was able to contact the advisors and retrieve the data they collected so I could redo their visualization.
+This project aims to show the degree of collaboration between the Port Philip EcoCentre in Australia and various other Australian NGOs.
+It uses a tree map and force graph to vizualize these collaborative efforts.

-The original visualization shows various organizations that the Port Philip EcoCentre in Australia has partnerships with.
-The bigger node radius shows more hours of partnership, and the arrow shows the direction of the partnership.
+The size of the node radius represents hours of partnership, and the arrow shows the direction of the partnership.
 The color shows the type of organization:
-Business, Community Organization, Education, Government, Local Government, Other, State Government, Trust/Foundation/Foundation, Target
+Business, Community Organization, Education, Government, Local Government, Other, State Government, Trust/Foundation/Foundation, Target (Port Philips EcoCentre)

+Built with JS and D3.

+This project was intended to improve on a previous viz, shown in the images section below.
 Problems with the original viz:
 - Users are only able to interact with the viz through an app called Gephi, but even then the controls are really hard to use and make for a bad user experience.
 - The colors pop too much and become distracting